skill-diver/ofnil/README.md

-# GCO Graph Feature Platform
+# Ofnil Graph Feature Platform

 > This project is under active development and we may break API compatibility in the future.
 We welcome contributions and community feedback.

-GCO is a graph feature platform, which creates, manages and serves graph features for graph machine learning.
+Ofnil is a graph feature platform, which creates, manages and serves graph features for graph machine learning.

 ## Features